-Editor-in-chief of the American Heritage dictionary, Erin McKean, describes how the role of lexicogrophers is really to “fish” for new words rather than to “direct traffic” on questions of language.
+Editor-in-chief of the American Heritage Dictionary, Erin McKean, describes how the role of lexicographers is really to “fish” for new words rather than to “direct traffic” on questions of language.
 In this talk, McKean discusses the nature of the bound printed dictionary and how digital technologies can potentially improve upon the dictionary’s centuries-old form.
 If you enjoy what you see and hear, visit her online dictionary: Wordnik.

 3. Steven Pinker on language and thought

 Steven Pinker gives viewers a crash course in simple grammar and then proceeds to extrapolate on the not-so-simple topics of human intelligence, human language, and indirect human verbal communication.
 Most importantly, though, viewers get to hear Pinker tell jokes about guacamole.